Mental Health

 Source: Pexels

-Self-care: engaging in activities that benefit our wellbeing in the long run.
+Self-care: engaging in activities that benefit our well-being in the long run.
 It involves making responsible choices with conscious intentions.
 For example, excusing yourself early from a party to ensure you get enough sleep.
+Self-care and self-indulgence are different means of pursuing one's well-being or pleasure, and it is important to take responsibility for one's choices in this regard.

-Self-indulgence: engaging in behaviors that are temporarily gratifying but have negative outcomes.
-For example, staying late at a party and ending up being tired and irritable the next day.
+Self-indulgence: engaging in behaviours that are temporarily gratifying but have negative outcomes.
+For example, staying late at a party and ending up tired and irritable the next day.

 True self-care requires us to be proactive so that we can cultivate meaningful mental and physical outcomes.
 This includes unfabulous activities like getting in a morning run and creating a spreadsheet for our finances.
 Essentially, it's about taking active control over our health and our responsibilities.